nkane/nkane.github.io/_posts/2024-08-23-8-bit-breadboard-computer.markdown

   printContents();
 }

-void loop() {
+void loop() {}

-}
 ```

 ## The Bus

-In order to have the modules be able to communicate with each other a bus needs to be created to be able to write to or
+In order to have the modules be able to communicate with each other, a bus needs to be created to be able to write to or
 read from the bus from one component to other.
 In other words, a pathway was needed in which data can be transfered
 from one module to another.
 This would also support control signals that will be our microcode.
 For this project, what
 that means in reusing some of the power rails that were removed from breadboards, linking them together, and hooking
-up the transceivers to the bus.
+up the transceivers to the bus as a means to output data or input data from a particular module.

 <img src="/assets/8-bit-breadboard-computer/bus-01.jpg" class="center-small-img" />
 <img src="/assets/8-bit-breadboard-computer/bus-02.jpg" class="center-small-img" />
 <img src="/assets/8-bit-breadboard-computer/bus-03.jpg" class="center-small-img" />

 After all of the individual components that had transceivers were hooked up to the bus, relocation of all of the
-control signals for each of the individual chips where relocated to the bottom right of the computer.
+control signals for each of the individual chips where moved to the bottom right of the computer.
 Since I was still
-manually testing out the computer all of the jumps wires were relocated down to the bottom with LEDs to show which
+manually testing out the computer, all of the jumps wires were relocated down to the bottom with LEDs to show which
 signals were enabled.
 Inverter chips were also used for chips that required an inverted input signal.
+This helped me
+with debugging before adding in the control unit.

 <img src="/assets/8-bit-breadboard-computer/bus-controls-01.jpg" class="center-small-img" />
 <img src="/assets/8-bit-breadboard-computer/bus-controls-02.jpg" class="center-small-img" />